nozer0/one-piece/README.md

 Based on the different situations, one module can have 6 status at different time.

 1. Uninitialized
        This happens when some modules are first required by their parent module, created by the parent module with 'uninitialized' status.

 2. Loading
        It's easy to understand from naming, the module is under loading currently.

 3. Loaded & Failed
        The module is loaded successfully or failed.

 4. Interactive
        All required children modules are ready, which means on the status of 'interactive' or 'complete'.
        But not be executed yet.

 5. Complete
        When a module tree is ready, it will run the codes from the root module first, and when first `require` function called, the definition of related module is executed, and set status to 'complete'.

-### Recylic ###
+### Cyclic ###

 About the module require cyclic situation, assume we have such javascript files. a.js